open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-github-issues.md

 Now, go to your forked repository on GitHub by visiting `https://github.com/YourUsername/YourUsername.github.io`.
 GitHub will detect that you recently pushed a new branch.

 1. Click the "Compare & pull request" button.
-If it doesn't show up go to 'Pull requests' tab and click on "New pull request" button.
+If it doesn't appear, go to the 'Pull requests' tab and click on the "New pull request" button.

    ![Compare & Pull Button](image/mi-compare-pull.png)